Star Trek Into Darkness: Cast

 Additional members of the Enterprise crew include Amanda Foreman as Ensign Brackett, Jay Scully as Lieutenant Chapin, Jonathan Dixon as Ensign Froman, Aisha Hinds as Navigation Officer Darwin, and Joseph Gatt as Science Officer 0718.
 Deep Roy and Jason Matthew Smith reprise their roles as Keenser and Hendorff from the first film.
 Anjini Taneja Azhar, Nolan North, and Sean Blakemore also appear in the film, with Azhar as Lucille Harewood, the terminally ill daughter of Thomas Harewood; North portraying a Vengeance helmsman; and Blakemore playing a Klingon.
-Heather Langenkamp portrays Moto, a character she describes as a small role.
-Meanwhile, Ser'Darius Blain portrays a security lieutenant aboard the Enterprise.
+Heather Langenkamp portrays Moto, a character she describes as a small role, and Ser'Darius Blain appears as a redshirt.
+Director J. J. Abrams' son Henry and daughter Gracie appear as extras during the sequence where the Vengeance crashes into San Francisco.